 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 Why the Test is Performed

 Your health care provider may recommend this test if you have signs or symptoms of paroxysmal nocturnal hemoglobinuria (PNH) or hemolytic anemia of unknown cause.
 Hemolytic anemia is a condition in which red blood cells die before they should.
-PNH red blood cells are very likely to be harmed by the body's "complement system."
-The complement system are proteins that move through the bloodstream.
+PNH red blood cells are very likely to be harmed by the body's complement system.
+The complement system is proteins that move through the bloodstream.
 These proteins work with the immune system.

 A normal test result is called a negative result.
 A normal result shows that less than 5% of red blood cells break down when tested.
 This breakdown is called hemolysis.